oracle/soda-for-java/doc/Building-source-code.md

 Make sure you pick either ojdbc6.jar (for use with JDK 6), or ojdbc7.jar (for use with JDK 7 and 8), out of the different flavors available.

-If you are using JDK 8 and Oracle Database 12.2.0.1, you can alternatively download ojdbc8.jar from here:
+If you are using JDK 8 and planning to run SODA with Oracle Database 12.2.0.1, you can alternatively download ojdbc8.jar from here:

 http://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html